Endorsements for Phil Theis to be the next EPA Section Manager

 Professionally Phil is and has been a manager, a technical leader, an instructor and he is an entrepreneur.
 He has the skills, experience and business acumen to guide and promote the activities inherent to position he seeks as our representative within the ARRL.

-It is my pleasure to endorse Philip Theis for EPA Section Manager.
+It is my pleasure to endorse Philip Theis for Atlantic Division Director.

 Len Martin N3NGE